-This serious medical problem can happen if you’ve injured your spinal cord in your upper back.
+Autonomic dysreflexia is a serious medical problem that can happen if you’ve injured your spinal cord in your upper back.
 It makes your blood pressure dangerously high and, coupled with very low heartbeats, can lead to a stroke, seizure, or cardiac arrest.

 This happens when your autonomic nervous system -- which controls things like breathing and digestion that you do without thinking -- overreacts to something below the damaged spinal cord.
 It’s sometimes called hyperreflexia.
 More than half of people with a spinal cord injury in the upper back get it.